 A licensed therapist can provide objective insights and strategies to navigate difficult conversations and emotions that may arise during the healing process.
 Another option is attending communication workshops together.

-Remember that seeking professional help does not mean you have failed in your relationship; it means that you’re willing to do what it takes to strengthen your bond with your partner.
+Remember that seeking professional help does not mean you have failed in your relationship; it means you’re willing to do what it takes to strengthen your bond with your partner.

 Conclusion